 4. Notification sent to WAMS application in DSO control centre when the measurements are received by system operator.WAMS application in DSO control centre pulls the measurements

-5. Based on measurements collected WAMS application in DSO control centre, initiates a control command to reduce flow in a particular region under its controlled area
+5. Based on measurements collected WAMS application in DSO control centre, initiates a control command to reduce flow in a particular region under its controlled area.

-6. Control command sent to system operator where an appropriate communication network is selected to send the control command
+6. Control command sent to system operator where an appropriate communication network is selected to send the control command.

 7. Then control command is sent to the PMU under DSO control to initiate the execution of the command e.g. the change of power flow.

-Alternative flow (if any)
+Alternative flow

+None

-Post-conditions (if any)
+Post-conditions

-Corrective or Restricted operation of power electrical network as a result of the preventive action because of the shut-down of (a part) power network
+Corrective or Restricted operation of power electrical network as a result of the preventive action because of the shut-down of (a part) power network.

-High Level Illustration (as applicable)
+High Level Illustration